decamp/fft/README.md

 ### Bits Fast Fourier Transform Library:
 There are many like it, but this one is mine.

+This is a very simple library that's fairly well optimized.
-Contains pure java implementations of:
+It contains pure java implementations of:
 - 1D Fast Fourier Transform
 - 2D Fast Fourier Transform
 - 1D Fast Cosine Transform